Community and Technical Colleges

 - Additional credits required for an associate degree usually focus on a specific area of emphasis.
 Several associate transfer degrees prepare students to transfer to specific bachelor's degree programs at four-year colleges and universities.

-- Students seeking a bachelor's degree also are expected to complete some major-specific preparatory courses in the first two years.
-Some programs such as engineering require a comparatively large number of major-specific preparatory courses.
-Others, such as history, require fewer.
+- Students seeking a bachelor's degree are expected to complete major-specific preparatory courses in the first two years.
+Some programs such as engineering require more major-specific preparatory courses while others, such as history, require fewer.